axismaps/axis-jekyll/_posts/2016-05-12-probing-tiled-maps.md

 }
 {% endhighlight %}

 Because this probing will operate on a multi-zoom map, we need to account for difference in zoom levels while the user is probing.
 At lower zoom levels (more zoomed-out), we need to search a larger radius because the tiny pixel at the very tip of the mouse pointer literally takes up more geographic space than it does at higher zoom levels.
-Furthermore, because this isn't as seamless as vector zooming where we can instantly highlight features on mouseover and there is a small amount of waiting involved, we want to cast the widest net so user's get the features they're looking for.
+Furthermore, because this isn't as seamless as vector zooming where we can instantly highlight features on mouseover and there is a small amount of waiting involved, we want to cast the widest net so users get the features they're looking for.
 We set the search radius on a `zoomend` event like so:

 {% highlight js %}
 map.on( "zoomend", function(){